Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179

-When looking for SSGs (\M* > 10$^{11.4}$ \Msun) in Horizon-AGN simulations, \citet{Jackson20} find that the progenitors of these outliers are either preserved disks with an unusual quiet merger history (30\%) or for a majority of them (70\%), rejuvenated disks after a merger (mass ratio > 1:10) between an elliptical galaxy and a gas-rich satellite.
-A result that is confirmed by the observational follow-up study of \citet{Jackson22} using UV-optical (SDSS, GALEX, DECaLS) and HI (ALFALFA) surveys.
-Additionally, \citet{Pallero25} reveal that supermassive disks are found in all environments in IllustrisTNG-100 simulations, however prevalently in low-mass groups or isolation ($\sim$ 60\%), and generally have a quiet merging history.
+When looking for SSGs (\M* > 10$^{11.4}$ \Msun) in Horizon-AGN simulations, \citet{Jackson20} find that the progenitors of these outliers are either preserved disks with an unusual quiet merger history (30\%) or, for a majority of them (70\%), rejuvenated disks following a merger (mass ratio > 1:10) between an elliptical galaxy and a gas-rich satellite.
+This was a result confirmed by the observational follow-up study of \citet{Jackson22} using UV-optical (SDSS, GALEX, and DECaLS) and HI (ALFALFA) surveys.
+Additionally, \citet{Pallero25} reveal that supermassive disks are found in all environments in IllustrisTNG-100 simulations; however, they are prevalently in low-mass groups or isolation ($\sim$ 60\%) and generally have a quiet merger history.
 Thus, SSGs managed to build their stellar mass without destroying their disk and maintaining an active stellar formation, implying a replenished gas reservoir.